Poojavpatel/Tech-stack/Typescript/README.md

 1. Private
 1. Protected

+**Public**: Members (properties and methods) declared as public are accessible from anywhere, both inside and outside the class.
-**Public** - By default, members (properties and methods) of the TypeScript class are public - so you don’t need to prefix members with the public keyword.
-Public members are accessible everywhere without restrictions even from the multiple level sub-classes without any compile errors.
+By default, members (properties and methods) of the TypeScript class are public

-**Private** - A private member cannot be accessed outside of its containing class.
-Private members can be accessed only within the class and even their sub-classes won't be allowed to use their private properties and attributes.
+**Private**: Members declared as private are only accessible from within the class in which they are defined.
+They cannot be accessed from outside the class.
+They can't be accessed even from sub-classes.

+**Protected**: Members declared as protected are accessible within the class and also within its subclasses (derived classes).
-**Protected** - A protected member cannot be accessed outside of its containing class.
-Protected members can be accessed only within the class and by the instance of its sub/child class.
+They cannot be accessed from outside the class or its subclasses.

 ```typescript
 class Point {